 Project Graduation is an all-night event coordinated by senior parents dedicated to providing their teens with a safe opportunity to celebrate graduation.
 Volunteers will assist with planning, organizing, and chaperoning.
 Multiple shifts are available.
 This event is coordinated by the Parent Association.

 Our school celebrates our patron saint, St. Andrew, in late fall.
-This special day includes a Holy Communion Service, lunch on the Nazro Green, and a community-wide service project.
+This special day includes a Holy Communion Service and lunch on the Nazro Green.
 This event is held at Southwest Parkway and volunteers are needed to assist with setup, lunch service, and breakdown.
 This is a light time commitment and a wonderful school wide event.
 This event is coordinated by the Development Office and Upper School staff.

 The Parent Association receives rebates when St. Andrew’s parents and friends shop on Amazon Smile, use area businesses’ loyalty cards and collect Box Tops.
 This is an easy way to raise funds without any additional out-of-pocket money spent by parents.
 Volunteers are needed to coordinate and publicize these fundraising opportunities.
 These volunteers are coordinated by the Parent Association and funds raised support K-12 school wide end of year parties, teacher appreciation, and other sponsored events.